Keep Your Brain Sharp: Eat Chocolate

 Scientists have pointed out that people should not ignore the proper intake of calories which means that chocolate can’t be consumed in large amounts and you can’t use it as a substitution for some meals.
 However, it is certainly good news to learn that a food that is favored by many people is beneficial for the brain (and heart) of course only if we eat it moderately.

-According to humorist Dave Barry, the human mouth and hand had made an agreement not to involve the brain when it comes to chocolate consumption.
+According to humorist Dave Barry, the human mouth and hand had agreed not to involve the brain when it comes to chocolate consumption.
 The latest studies show that our brain may have realized that chocolate is good, so it doesn’t want to stop us from doing something good for our health.

 Via Web MD